 One of the most quoted studies was released in 2006 and called "The Norwegian Study."
-In that experiment 60 participants were not allowed to diet, but they took CLA and they lost weight.
-The weight loss was, "equal to a 160-lb person losing 2-3 lb over three months," says researcher Ola Gudmundsen, PhD, managing director of Scandinavian Clinical Research.
+In that experiment, 60 participants were not allowed to diet, but they took CLA and lost weight.
+The weight loss was "equal to a 160-lb person losing 2-3 lb over three months," says researcher Ola Gudmundsen, PhD, managing director of Scandinavian Clinical Research.

 If you think that sounds good, consider this.
-The average diet and exercise program is designed to help people lose 1-2 pounds a week, not 1-2 pounds over 3 months.
+The average diet and exercise program is designed to help people lose 1-2 pounds a week, not 1-2 pounds over three months.

 Now for the really bad news.
 As of September 2007, researchers still aren't even sure how CLA works.
 What they do know is it can have some negative effects.

 In several studies, the subjects who took doses higher than 3 grams of CLA daily had slightly higher LDL or "bad" cholesterol and slightly lower HDL or "good" cholesterol compared to the control groups.